Harlem Renaissance

-Though it was centered in the Harlem neighborhood, many francophone black writers from African and Caribbean colonies who lived in Paris were also influenced by the movement, which spanned from about 1918 until the mid-1930s.
-Many of its ideas lived on much longer.
-The zenith of this "flowering of Negro literature", as James Weldon Johnson preferred to call the Harlem Renaissance, took place between 1924—when Opportunity: A Journal of Negro Life hosted a party for black writers where many white publishers were in attendance—and 1929, the year of the stock-market crash and the beginning of the Great Depression.
-The Harlem Renaissance is considered to have been a rebirth of the African-American arts.
+Though geographically tied to Harlem, few of the associated visual artists lived in the area itself, while those who did (such as Aaron Douglas) had migrated elsewhere by the end of World War II.
+Many francophone black writers from African and Caribbean colonies who lived in Paris, France, were also influenced by the movement.
+Harlem had also seen significant Black immigration from British, French and other colonies in the Caribbean.
+The zenith of this "flowering of Negro literature", as James Weldon Johnson described the Harlem Renaissance, took place between approximately 1924—when Opportunity: A Journal of Negro Life hosted a party for black writers where many white publishers were in attendance—and 1929, the year of the stock-market crash and the beginning of the Great Depression.
+The Harlem Renaissance is considered to have been a creative crucible for African-American art-making and its institutionalisation within white-dominated museums and cultural institutions.

 Background

 Until the end of the Civil War, the majority of African Americans had been enslaved and lived in the South.
 During the Reconstruction Era, the emancipated African Americans began to strive for civic participation, political equality, and economic and cultural self-determination.
-Soon after the end of the Civil War the Ku Klux Klan Act of 1871 gave rise to speeches by African-American Congressmen addressing this Bill.
+Soon after the end of the Civil War, the Ku Klux Klan Act of 1871 gave rise to speeches by African-American congressmen addressing this bill.
 By 1875, sixteen African Americans had been elected and served in Congress and gave numerous speeches with their newfound civil empowerment.

 The Ku Klux Klan Act of 1871 was followed by the passage of the Civil Rights Act of 1875, part of Reconstruction legislation by Republicans.
 During the mid-to-late 1870s, racist whites organized in the Democratic Party launched a murderous campaign of racist terrorism to regain political power throughout the South.
 From 1890 to 1908, they proceeded to pass legislation that disenfranchised most African Americans and many poor whites, trapping them without representation.
-They established white supremacist regimes of Jim Crow segregation in the South and one-party block voting behind southern Democrats.
+They established white supremacist regimes of Jim Crow segregation in the South and one-party block voting behind Southern Democrats.